^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The vascular membrane of the eye is located between the outer capsule of the eye and the retina, therefore it is called the middle membrane, the vascular or uveal tract of the eye.
-It consists of three parts: the iris - the anterior part of the vascular tract, the ciliary body (ciliary body) - the middle part of the vasculature and the vascular wall (choroid) itself - the posterior part.
+The choroid is located between the outer capsule of the eye and the retina, so it is called the middle layer, vascular or uveal tract of the eye.
+It consists of three parts: the iris - the anterior part of the vascular tract, the ciliary body - the middle part of the vascular tract and the choroid itself (choroid) - the posterior part.

 The third feature is the different innervation of different parts of the vascular tract of the eye.
 The iris and ciliary body receive abundant innervation from the first branch of the trigeminal nerve through the ciliary nerves.
-The choroid has no sensitive innervation.
+The choroid has no sensory innervation.

-Causes of uveitis
+Causes of Uveitis

 Uveitis - Causes

-Symptoms of uveitis
+Symptoms of Uveitis

 Uveitis - Symptoms